-Congressional Budget Office data, cited in P. Gramm & J.F.
+11 Congressional Budget Office data, cited in P. Gramm & J.F.
 Early, "Wealthy Americans already pay their share," Wall Street Journal op-ed, 26 February 2020; Tax Foundation, "Summary of the latest federal income tax data, 2018 update," 13 November 2018, available at https://taxfoundation.org/summary-latest-federal-income-tax-data-2018-update/.

-Congressional Budget Office data, cited in P. Gramm and J.F.
+12 Congressional Budget Office data, cited in P. Gramm and J.F.
 Early, "The truth about income inequality," Wall Street Journal op-ed, 4 November 2019.

-Congressional Budget Office data.
+13 Congressional Budget Office data.

 - Living standards have improved dramatically for most Americans over the last several decades in ways that real income statistics can't capture: Survival rates for heart attacks, infectious diseases, and most cancers are much higher than in the 1970s.
 The average number of days of paid leave for full-time employed American workers has increased to 22 today from 16 in 1970.
-SMU's Bridwell Institute for Economic Freedom has documented the enormous benefits people have enjoyed from replacing more than a dozen appliances with a single smartphone and almost all Americans have one.
+Mu's Bridwell Institute for Economic Freedom has documented the enormous benefits people have enjoyed from replacing more than a dozen appliances with a single smartphone and almost all Americans have one.
 Work continues to grow less dangerous and more engaging for most workers, as a 2020 McKinsey Global Institute report documents.
 Technological progress has allowed almost half of Americans to work safely and productively at home through the COVID-19 crisis, which would have been impossible even 20 years ago.
-The interval of the covided that the last several decades in ways that real income statistics and most several decades in ways and most several decades in ways that real income statistics and most several decades in ways and - Intergenerational relative mobility where people end up in the income ladder relative to the family into which they were born is at least a mixed picture: Only 7.5% of Americans born into families in the bottom income quintile achieve the "rags-to-riches" story of reaching the top income quintile in adulthood, as Chetty has shown.
-But economist Michael Strain of American Enterprise Institute (AEI) points out that 30% of people born into the bottom quintile and 42% born into the second quintile from the bottom succeed in attaining "rags-to-comfort," rising to the middle or fourth (second from the top) quintile.
+Technological progress has allowed almost half of Americans to work safely and productively at home through the COVID-19 crisis, which would have been impossible even 20 years ago.
+Technological progress has allowed almost half of Americans to work safely and productively at home through the COVID-19 crisis, which would have been impossible even 20 years ago. - Intergenerational relative mobility where people end up in the income ladder relative to the family into which they were born is at least a mixed picture: Only 7.5% of Americans born into families in the bottom income quintile achieve the "rags-to-riches" story of reaching the top income quintile in adulthood, as Chetty has shown.
+18 But economist Michael Strain of American Enterprise Institute (AEI) points out that 30% of people born into the bottom quintile and 42% born into the second quintile from the bottom succeed in attaining "rags-to-comfort," rising to the middle or fourth (second from the top) quintile.
+19